JGarza189/oncological-modeling/Supplement/Oncology_Script-outline.md

-# Oncology_Model.mlx Script Explanation
+# Oncology_Model.mlx Script Outline

-This document explains the 'Oncology_Model' MATLAB script used to solve a system of ordinary differential equations.
+This document explains the `Oncology_Model.mlx` MATLAB script used to solve a system of ordinary differential equations.
 The explanation covers initialization, parameter definitions, solving the ODE system with `ode45`, and visualizing the results.

 ## Initialization